imad-101/Domain-Nest/README.md

 ## Introduction

-Empower your next project with the stack of Next.js 14, Prisma, Neon, Auth.js v5, Resend, React Email, Shadcn/ui, and Stripe.
+Domain Nest is a professional domain management platform built with Next.js 14, Prisma, Auth.js v5, and modern web technologies.
 <br/>
-All seamlessly integrated with the SaaS Starter to accelerate your development and saas journey.
+Manage your domains with SSL monitoring, uptime tracking, and comprehensive analytics all in one place.

 ## Installation